Teshir/Automated-ELK-Stack-Deployment/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?_
 - http://<ELK.VM.External.IP>:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+To run the playbooks the commands are

 - To run the Install Elk playbook the command is `ansinble-playbook /etc/ansbile/install-elk`
 - To run the filebeat playbook the command is `ansible-playbook /etc/ansbile/filebeat-ansible`
 - to run the metricbeat playbook the command is `ansible-playbook /etc/ansbile/metricbeat-ansible`

-- To update filebeat or metricbeat change the link and the version in the dpkg command in the playbook to a more updated one
+To update filebeat or metricbeat change the link and the version in the dpkg command in the playbook to a more updated one